webix-hub/docs/data/api/ui.form_onsubmit_event.md

 @params:

-- view		object	an object of a control for which "enter" was stroked
+- view		WebixView	an object of a control for which "enter" was stroked
-- ev	object		keydown event object
+- ev		Event		keydown event object

 form.attachEvent("onSubmit", function(view, ev){
     webix.message("Enter for a control with "+view.config.id+" ID");